 We do not allow immigration enforcement activities on our campus unless compelled to do so by law;

 See full letter of commitment by President Elissa Tenny (here)

-*Disclaimer: This resource is written and provided by the CASA of Maryland, Detention Watch Network, National Immigration Project of the National Lawyer’s Guild.
+*Disclaimer: These resources are written and provided by CASA of Maryland, Detention Watch Network, National Immigration Project of the National Lawyer’s Guild.
+Other resources include Illinois Coalition for Immigrant and Refugee Rights, National Immigrant Justice Center and the Resurrection Project.
 SAIC is not providing legal advice and the contents of this booklet do not constitute as legal advice.
 Readers are highly encouraged to consult an immigration attorney for legal support.